Zaid-Ajaj/the-elmish-book/chapters/scaling/composition-forms.md

   | TickerMsg of Ticker.Msg
   | SwitchPage of Page
 ```
 And so on and so forth.
-Adding more child programs is a matter adding another field in the parent `State` type, extending the `Msg` with another case for handling the messages of the child programs and eventually handling the updates and renders from the `init`, `update` and `render` functions.
+Adding more child programs is a matter of adding another field in the parent `State` type, extending the `Msg` with another case for handling the messages of the child programs and eventually handling the updates and renders from the `init`, `update` and `render` functions.
 Because we are adding child states as **fields** to make up a bigger parent state type, let us call this form the "state-field" composition form.
 This way it will be easier to refer to it later on when comparing with other forms.

 ### Discriminated Union Composition

 The most common way to model child programs in web applications is to use a discriminated union to model which child program is currently *active* on screen.
 Each case of the discriminated union holds the state of a child program.
 This is a natural way to model web pages because a web application typically is showing a single active page at any given moment.
-For example, the example we saw in the previous section could have modelled as a discriminated union type:
+The example we saw in the previous section could have been modelled as a discriminated union type:
 ```fsharp
 type Page =
     | Counter of Counter.State